Mojang/EducationContent/python/lesson5/activity3.md

 ```

 ## Step 1
-**Part 1:** Write a code so that the Agent will go over every block of the small carpet and pick up the dirt.
+**Part 1:** Write some code so that the Agent will go over every block of the small carpet and pick up the dirt.
 ### ~ tutorialhint
 Don't forget that, in this case, two loops should not have the same variable name.